zimmermannlowbrass/phase-1-project/README.md

 **Lastly, a user will choose the correct brewery from your hometown.**

 From the populated options, the user will click the checkmark box next to the 'correct choice' of 'choices'.
-If the 'correct choice' is selected, the page will be alerted with a message declaring the user as a "BEER SNOB".
+If the 'correct choice' is selected, the page will be alerted with a message similar to 'you are correct'.
 If the another chocie is selected, a sad alert will deliver the message of failure and invite the user to "try again :( "

+The user's goal will be to reach 100 points.
+At which point, they will be declared an official 'BEER SNOB'.

     -BONUS: Discover More Brewery Information-